Thousands of creative leaders manage their agencies with Workamajig.

 You’ll find that defining the deliverables is fairly easy.
 The harder part is defining the requirements for each deliverable.

-Requirements specify the criteria that makes a deliverable acceptable.
+Requirements specify the criteria that make a deliverable acceptable.
 If the requirements are incomplete, clients will request changes and revisions.
 This can increase the project’s scope and budget, eating into your profits.

 A key step in the deliverables definition process, therefore, is gathering requirements.